Dutch

 Francesca Calabrese (Milan, Italy) Modulating the serotonergic system across generations: from mother to pup (30')

-Marta Samine (Nijmegen) From microstructure to behavior: impact of lifelong serotonergic dysregulation on prefrontal maturation (15')
+Marta Samine (Nijmegen) From neurodevelopment to behavior: impact of lifelong serotonergic dysregulation on prefrontal circuit maturation (15')

 Hannah El Marroun (Rotterdam) Serotonin pathway-specific polygenic risk for psychiatric disorders and brain morphology in adolescents (15')